 Oh heyyyy.
 Welcome to my little corner of the internet!
 I’m Melissa, a family & newborn photographer based out of the Boston area, but I like to refer to myself as a toddler-whispering, child-taming, photographic ninja :).
-I’m a mother of one little dude named Greyson and two fluffy pups.
-I’m so happy you’ve found your way to my page.
+I’m a mother of two little dudes, Greyson and Cooper, and two fluffy pups.
+My life is exhausting but adorably chaotic (see video below!) and I bet you can relate.

 I spend my weekdays as a Reading Specialist (and formerly a second-grade teacher), which has served me well as I’ve grown my photography business over the last few years.
 From my day job, I’ve got a whole slew of tricks that have turned out to be pretty handy during photo sessions (super corny 7-year old knock-knock jokes, a bag full of toys for fun and bribery ;), and so on).
 My two jobs compliment each other so well, and I can’t imagine choosing one over the other.

 I’m a huuuuge dog person and think you should bring your four-legged baby to your photo session!

 When I’m editing, I’m probably listening to Wilco.